todthomson/intro-to-linux-dotnetcore-docker/Step1.md

   b. __Your computer's name:__ e.g. apsalar

-  > __See:__ [RFC1178](https://tools.ietf.org/html/rfc1178) or __TL;DR__ Use all lower case (Unix is case-sensitive).
+    __Note:__ Feel free to take a look at [RFC1178](https://tools.ietf.org/html/rfc1178) or __TL;DR__ Use all lower case (Unix is case-sensitive).
 Don't use random combinations of letters and numbers that "encode" some information about the location or function of the computer which are hard to "talk about".
 At the other end of the spectrum don't use names that will clash or sound like real people's names.

   c. __Pick a username:__ e.g. tnt

-  > The "Unix way" is to use all your initials for your username.
+    _Note:__ The "Unix way" is to use all your initials for your username.
 You need to type your username a lot so it's good for it to be short.

   d. __Choose a password__ and __confirm your password__.
 You will need to remember this password as you'll need it when you want to run things as _root_ (administrator).